 The addition of bacteria in the concrete changes its matrix, causing the aforementioned impact on its strength.
 The following are several other downsides of bacterial concrete.

-1. It is expensive
+1. Bacterial concrete is expensive

 Along with easy availability, the cheap cost of concrete is one of the factors for its wide acceptance across the globe.
 However, when it comes to bacterial concrete, it is costlier than conventional concrete.
 In fact, you can expect the cost to be twice that of the conventional one.
-Despite the returns of investment being high with the use of bacterial concrete, its initial high cost discourages businesses from accepting this green technology.
-More people have yet to realize the long-term profits and environmental benefits of using self-healing concrete.

-2. Bacterial concrete requires skilled labor
+2. It requires skilled labor

 If the initial high cost of bacterial concrete was not off-putting, the requirement for higher-level expertise and technical knowledge becomes the other major drawback.
-To work with bacterial concrete, the laborers should possess the needed skill to mix it appropriately.
+To work with bacterial concrete, the laborers should possess the needed skills to mix it appropriately.
 But this incurs more costs and takes up more time, thereby complicating the construction process and even slowing it down.

 3. It is unsuitable in some environments

 Even though the bacteria added to the concrete increases the durability by repairing the cracks, the environment plays an important role in the process.
 Firstly, the bacteria are introduced to the harsh conditions of the concrete matrix, which is problematic for its life.
 Then other factors such as high temperature, high alkalinity, and reduced oxygen supply impact its survival.
-Therefore, several aspects such as the survival characteristics of microbes and optimal conditions are taken into account in bacterial concrete.

 4. Bacterial concrete does not have IS code